raphael-blanchard/website-dev/iccv23_challenge_LiI.md

     1. You must submit all the 12 trajectories for lidar inertial track.
     2. The trajecotry should be complete.
 The duration of estimated trajecotry should be roughly same with ground truth trajectory.

+### Submit Report

+Participants are requested to submit a report describing their methods along with the gradescope submission.
+A template for the same is provided here : <a href="Report/ICCV_Report_Template.zip" download> ICCV_Template_Report </a> .
+Please include your report pdf in the `lidar_inertial_track.zip` file.

 ## Challenge Rules
 1. Participants are welcome to form teams.
 A participant cannot be in multiple teams and a team must make submissions under a single account.
 2. Every day a team can submit for at most once on gradescope and the submission must be in a certain time window: 12:00 P.M. - 11:59 P.M.
 UTC.
 3. The size of every trajectory file submitted should be no more than 2 MB.
+4. Every team must submit a report along with the gradescope submissions.
-4. Organizers reserve the right to make changes to the rules and timeline.
+5. Organizers reserve the right to make changes to the rules and timeline.
-5. Violation of the rules or other unfair activities may result in disqualification.
+6. Violation of the rules or other unfair activities may result in disqualification.

 ##  🎉Lidar-inertial Leaderboard🎉

 Leaderboard will be open on Gradescope when there is still enough time before the challenge ends.

+## Contact us

+If you have any question or see anything wrong, please do not hesitate to post issues on this [github website](https://github.com/water-horse/ICCV2023_SLAM_Challenge.git).
+We would love to hear from your feedback!
+Every post will be responded with no spared effort within 36 hours.